wzzrd/ghdl/README.md

 - When a project releases a new binary, the script will download the new binary and update the symlink.
 The old version is currently not removed.

+- the GitHub release system is a complete and utter mess.
+GitHub does not seem to provide guidance to projects on how to release, and each project does their own thing.
+Therefore, what works today with this script can be broken tomorrow, or or even this afternoon.

-- the script is by no means perfect and will sometimes fail to download a binary or destroy civilization.
-Use at your own risk!
+- **the script is by no means perfect and will sometimes fail to download a binary or destroy civilization.
+Use at your own risk!**

 ## Short term roadmap
-- clean up and refactor variables names, etc.
+- clean up and refactor; script right now is a bit messy
-- debug statements at useful places
+- provide debug statements at useful places
 - automatically remove old versions of a binary, if requested by the user